3. Write your first query

 This query executes successfully, but it doesn't include any information about the

 launches!
-That's because we didn't include the necessary field in the query.
+That's because we didn't include the necessary fields in the query.

 Click the button next to the